Joe Kennedy and the Precarious Promise of "Moral Capitalism"

 This past few days we’ve been reminded of one of the two families with the death of ex-President George Herbert Walker Bush: blue-blooded son of a U.S. senator; father of one son who served as president and governor of Texas, another who served as governor of Florida and unsuccessfully ran for the White House; and grandfather of the Texas land commissioner—which may not sound like a big deal, but if you live there, is.

 The other political dynasty is, of course, the Kennedys.
 Start with “Honey Fitz” Fitzgerald, congressman, mayor of Boston, and maternal grandfather of President John F. Kennedy and Sens.
 Bobby and Ted.
-He was a champion politician, master, according to one historian, of the so-called “Irish switch”—chatting amiably with one person while pumping another’s hand and gazing fondly at a third.”
+He was a champion politician, master, according to one historian, of the so-called “Irish switch”—which involved “chatting amiably with one person while pumping another’s hand and gazing fondly at a third.”

 Honey Fitz passed along his DNA for deft political machinations.
 We all know the legends of Jack, Bobby, and Ted.
 Some of the current Kennedy generations—children and grandkids, etc.—have held office, too, although more of them have worked diligently for a variety of non-profits, some of them bankrolled by the family.